Black Act 1723: Background

+Provisions

-The Act dealt with any offender who was armed and with a blacked face, armed and otherwise disguised, merely blacked, merely disguised, accessories after the fact or "any other person or persons".
+The act dealt with any offender who was armed and with a blacked face, armed and otherwise disguised, merely blacked, merely disguised, accessories after the fact or "any other person or persons".
 Anyone in one of the above categories found in a forest, chase, down or Royal Park could be sentenced to death.
 Similarly, it was an offence to hunt, kill, wound or steal deer in those locations, with the first offence punishable by a fine and the second by penal transportation.
 Other criminalised activities included fishing, the hunting of hares, the destruction of fish-ponds, the destruction of trees and the killing of cattle in those locations, the last of which also punishable by death.
 An offender could also be executed for setting fire to corn, hay, straw, wood, houses or barns or shooting another person.
 The same penalties applied to attempting to rescue anyone imprisoned under the Black Act or attempting to solicit other people to participate in crimes that violated it.
-In total, the Act introduced the death penalty for over 350 criminal acts.
+In total, the act introduced the death penalty for over 350 criminal acts.

 Aftermath

-Three of the Blacks' leaders had already been captured during the passage of the Act although one later escaped, and a series of raids captured a total of 32 Blacks who were tried after the Act's passage in Reading.
-Four were sentenced to death for the killing of the gamekeeper's son, with the executions occurring on 15 June 1723.
+Three of the Blacks' leaders had already been captured during the passage of the act although one later escaped, and a series of government raids captured a total of 32 Blacks who were tried after the act's passage in Reading.
+Four were sentenced to death for the killing of the gamekeeper's son, and were executed on 15 June 1723.
 Trials for the others continued into 1724, and seven more were captured and tried on 7 December.
 That marked the effective end of the Blacks as an organised group.
-At the time, it was thought that the Blacks were Jacobites, with Sir Robert Walpole encouraging the ideas to advance his own interests.
-The rationale for the Act has been described as "at least as much to do with the hysteria induced by Walpole ... as with any need for new powers to fight deer-stealing".

-Modern scholars have differed in their view of whether the Blacks were Jacobites.
-Some argue that the links between the Blacks and the Jacobites were "fantasies" and that the Blacks were "simply a mixed group of foresters: labourers, yeomen and some gentry defending their customary rights".
-Others, however, have claimed that the Blacks were closely connected with Jacobitism and that the Black Act was designed to combat that political threat.